esprfid/esp-rfid/README.md

 ### Software

 #### Using Compiled Binaries
-[Compiled binaries and the flasher tool](https://github.com/omersiar/esp-rfid/tree/master/compiledbin) are available in directory **/compiledbin**.
-On Windows you can use **"flash.bat"** it will ask you which COM port that ESP is connected and then flashes it.
+Compiled firmware binary and flasher tool for Windows PCs are available in directory **/bin**.
+On Windows you can use **"flash.bat"**, it will ask you which COM port that ESP is connected and then flashes it.
 You can use any flashing tool and do the flashing manually.
 The flashing process itself has been described at numerous places on Internet.

 #### Building With PlatformIO
 The build enviroment is based on [PlatformIO](http://platformio.org).
 Follow the instructions found here: http://platformio.org/#!/get-started for installing it but skip the ```platform init``` step as this has already been done, modified and it is included in this repository.
 In summary: